 - All staff are responsible for complying with this policy, the framework and other related documents to support the department's governance arrangements.

 - Monitoring and review

-- The Chief Risk Officer monitors the implementation of this policy and reviews its content for relevance and accuracy at least every three years.
+- The Chief Risk Officer monitors the implementation of this policy, regularly reviews its content to ensure relevance and accuracy, and updates it as needed.